Preference Between Mobile Website and Mobile Application

 Advantages of a Mobile Website over Mobile Application

-If the goals of your organization or business are primarily related to public communication or marketing to acquire clients then a mobile website is possibly the best practical step that would make sense to your mobile outreach strategy.
-This decision can be explained with a straight reason that a mobile website has a number of advantages like its broadly accessible and compatible on all devices and is even cost-effective.
+If the goals of your organization or business are primarily related to public communication or marketing to acquire clients then a mobile website is possibly the best practical step that would make sense for your mobile outreach strategy.
+This decision can be explained with a straightforward reason a mobile website has a number of advantages like its being broadly accessible and compatible on all devices and is even cost-effective.

-A mobile website is instantly available for access to the users across all range of devices via browsers.
+A mobile website is instantly available for access to the users across all ranges of devices via browsers.

-On the other hand apps are required to be downloaded and installed from app market place before the content or application can be engaged which can be a significant barrier between initial action or conversion.
+On the other hand, apps are required to be downloaded and installed from the app marketplace before the content or application can be engaged which can be a significant barrier between initial action or conversion.

 A mobile website is actually more dynamic than an app in terms of pure flexibility to update content.
-If you want to change the design or content of an app u need to push updates to your users to download it in order to update their app where as in case of mobile website you simply need to publish the updated version and the changes are immediately visible over the browser.
+If you want to change the design or content of an app u need to push updates to your users to download it in order to update their app whereas in the case of a mobile website you simply need to publish the updated version and the changes are immediately visible over the browser.

-Mobile website being mobile accessible versions of desktop websites have the same features as a normal website and so mobile websites pages can easily be found in search results.
-Most importantly, visitors to regular website can be automatically sent to your mobile site when they are on a handheld (using device-detection).
-In contrast, the visibility of apps are largely restricted to manufacturer app stores.
+Mobile websites being mobile accessible versions of desktop websites have the same features as normal websites and so mobile websites pages can easily be found in search results.
+Most importantly, visitors to the regular website can be automatically sent to your mobile site when they are on a handheld (using device detection).
+In contrast, the visibility of apps is largely restricted to manufacturer app stores.

 Mobile websites URLs are easily rotated to users via links on message, e-mail, social media, blog, or even in print.
 An app can’t be made to reach to users in a similar and such an easier fashion.